|1. Do the Up (white) Corners intuitively, properly aligned.|

 To move an edge cubie, align it opposite its home cubicle,

-properly oriented (down the Back); line up a helper edge-pair (already matched, or both still
+properly oriented (Up Front-Back); line up a helper edge-pair (already matched, or both still

-random) alongside (down the Right); Do: RRBB RRBB RRBB; invert the line-up turns
+random) alongside (Right Front-Back); Do: UURR UURR UURR; invert the line-up turns

 (having noted their face-colours).

 To move a White corner cubie from the Down face into its own cubicle: